December 20

 In 1939, the first air-conditioned automobile (a Packard) was exhibited, in Chicago, Illinois

-And of course, in 2008, Barack Obama was elected the 44th President of the United States, which event is a kind of patent - if ever another non "white anglo-saxon protestant(-orveryoccasionallycatholic)-male" should happen to win the quadrennial auction for the White House, he will need to acknowledge who the very first one to break that cartel was.
+And of course, in 2008, Barack Obama was elected the 44th President of the United States, which event is a kind of patent - if ever another non "white anglo-saxon protestant(-orveryoccasionallycatholic)-male" should happen to win the quadrennial auction for the White House, he (can we imagine that it might one day be a she?) will need to acknowledge who the very first one to break that cartel was.

 Amber pages